Renewing Your Plan

 Frequently asked questions

-Here are some frequently asked questions about individual and family plans:
+Here are some frequently asked questions about grandfathered and grandmothered plans:

-If you have a grandfathered or grandmothered plan, you are able to keep your current plan.
-Wellmark continues to support the original intent of the ACA to allow our grandfathered or grandmothered members to keep what they already have.
-Your current plan may not include all of the benefits of an ACA plan, but that also means you are not paying for extra benefits you may not use.
+If you have a grandfathered, grandmothered or Affordable Care Act (ACA) plan, you can keep your current plan through 2020.
+As a reminder, grandfathered and grandmothered plans may not include all of the essential health benefits of an ACA plan, but that also means you are not paying for extra benefits you may not use.

 Grandfathered or grandmothered plans are individual plans that were purchased prior to Jan.
 1, 2014.
-There are three ways you can confirm whether or not your plan is grandfathered or grandmothered:
+There are two ways you can confirm whether or not your plan is grandfathered or grandmothered:

 - View your plan information on myWellmark.
-If you have never logged in to myWellmark, it's easy to create a new account with some basic information — your name, email address, member number from your insurance card, date of birth and last four digits of your Social Security number.
+If you have never logged in, it's easy to register for a myWellmark account with some basic information — your name, email address, member number from your insurance card, date of birth and last four digits of your Social Security number.

 - The information listed here will indicate if your plan is grandfathered or grandmothered.

 Grandfathered members: As long as Wellmark continues to offer plans like yours, you can keep it.

 Grandmothered members: You are able to keep your current plan through Dec.
 31, 2020.
 If your plan does not get extended past 2020, Wellmark will communicate with you no less than 90 days before your plan is set to end.